Reviewed by: MyTaxRebate Team on 5 Mar 2026 | Authority: s.469 TCA 1997

 - Dental tourism: A patient travels to Hungary, Poland, or another country for dental implants, crowns, or other restorative dental work at lower cost.
 The dental treatment costs qualify (subject to the normal Appendix 2 rules and Med 2 requirements for non-routine dental work); flights and hotels do not.

 - Elective surgery abroad: A patient travels abroad for knee replacement, hip replacement, cataract surgery, or other procedures that are routinely performed in Irish hospitals.
+Other qualifying domestic treatment costs such as diagnostic procedures remain claimable separately.
 The surgery cost qualifies; travel and accommodation do not.

 - Cosmetic procedures abroad: Where the procedure is cosmetic in nature, neither the treatment cost nor travel qualifies - cosmetic procedures are excluded from s.469 TCA 1997 entirely.